neobotix/neo_mpo_500/README.md

 3. IMPORTANT!
 Delete all not used packages downloaded in step 2!

-4. Install all packages listed under "Additionally required thid party ROS-Packages"
+4. Install all packages listed under "Additionally required third party ROS-Packages"

 5. Build your workspace